fssa-batch3/meena.subramanian__web_project/README.md

         * The user can view the list of items in the cart.

-REMOVE PRODUCTS/ITEMS FROM THE CART : ( COMPLETD )
+REMOVE PRODUCTS/ITEMS FROM THE CART : ( COMPLETED )
 * Scenario 1: Successfully remove item from cart
     * Steps:
         1. Login as a buyer.